 Keep in mind that an lawyer is paid via a contingent fee basis when taking a Social Security Disability case, which means that the lawyer is only paid when the case is successful.

-The lawyer is not going to want to waste his or her time on a case that will not end up producing any income.
+The lawyer for Social Security disability is not going to want to waste his or her time on a case that will not end up producing any income.

 Will the Client Be Cooperative?